microsoft/finops-toolkit/docs/governance-workbook/details.md

 Many Azure services have quotas, which are the assigned number of resources for your Azure subscription.
 Each quota represents a specific countable resource, such as the number of virtual machines you can create, the number of storage accounts you can use concurrently, the number of networking resources you can consume, or the number of API calls to a particular service you can make.

-The **Usage & limits** tab provides this information about your subscriptions.
-To learn more about quotas, see [Quotas overview](https://learn.microsoft.com/en-us/azure/quotas/quotas-overview).
+The **Usage & limits** tab shows resource this information about your subscriptions.
+To learn more about quotas, see [Quotas overview](https://learn.microsoft.com/azure/quotas/quotas-overview).

 <br>

 ## 📋 Compliance

-The **Compliance** tab allow you to monitore your policy compliance, the number of failures by resources, by operations and by category.
+The **Compliance** tab helps you monitor policy compliance, the number of failures by resource, operation, and category.

 <br>